-In recent years we have often heard of overfishing, where excessive fishing damages the ecosystem.
+In recent years we have often heard of overfishing, where

 The depauperation of seas that results from overfishing is a problem to both biodiversity and the ecosystem services that benefit people.
 Nowadays the situation of fishing stocks globally is alarming and it's further threatened by illegal fishing, which also impacts local communities.